West Rouge: History

 The area was recorded as being settled as early as 1798, when a crown patent for lots 29, 30, 32 & 33, "Con.
-1 with the Broken Front, Township of Pickering, County of York and Home District, Province of Upper Canada", were granted to William Holmes, Esquire.
+1 with the Broken Front, Township of Pickering, County of York and Home District, Province of Upper Canada", was granted to William Holmes, Esquire.
+From the 1802 survey of Pickering Deputy Provincial Surveyor General Sir David Smith held 4800 acres land on the east side of the Broken Front from the shoreline of Lake Ontario to 2nd Concession.
 In 1843 Henry Cowan, an immigrant from Ayr, Scotland, bought lots 32 & 33 from Holmes and settled the land with his family.
 In 1848 Cowan sold a small portion of his land on the shores of Lake Ontario to the Grand Trunk Railway Company.
 In 1852 it became part of Ontario County.

 In the years following, much of the land was sold.
 In 1948, the land that is now a housing development between Rouge Hills Dr. and Ridgewood was sold to Rouge Hills Golf and Country Club Limited.
 The country club and golf course were closed in 1973.
-In May 1967, Rouge Hill GO Station was opened at the southwestern boundary of West Rouge, providing residents of the neighbourhood access to the GO Transit's commuter rail network.
+In May 1967, Rouge Hill GO Station was opened at the southwestern boundary of West Rouge, providing residents of the neighbourhood access to GO Transit's commuter rail network.

-Until 1974 West Rouge was not part of Toronto or Scarborough, but was considered part of the township of Pickering.
+Until 1974 West Rouge was not part of current City of Toronto or the former City/Borough of Scarborough, but it was considered part of the township of Pickering.
 When Ontario County was reorganized as Durham Region that year, it was transferred to the then-borough of Scarborough under Metropolitan Toronto.

 Education

 The neighbourhood is home to several elementary schools operated by two public school boards, the Toronto District School Board (TDSB), and the Toronto Catholic District School Board (TCDSB).

 Prior to the area's annexation by Toronto, the schools in the area were either administered by the Ontario County Board of Education (now Durham District School Board), and the Ontario County Catholic Board (now Durham Catholic District School Board).
-Following the neighbourhood's annexation in 1976, secular public schools were managed by the Scarborough Board of Education (later merged with TDSB), and the Metro Toronto Separate School Board (later reorganized into TCDSB).
+Following the neighbourhood's annexation in 1976, secular public schools were managed by the Scarborough Board of Education (later merged with the TDSB), and the Metro Toronto Separate School Board (later reorganized into the TCDSB).

-The following elementary schools operate in West Rouge (with the managing school board in parenthesis):
+The following elementary schools operate in West Rouge (with the managing school board in parentheses):